Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 ![smb_shares]({{<static "/heist/smbshares.png">}})

-Since we have rpc on the windows box i enumerate other users using impackets **lookupsid**.
+Since we have rpc on the windows box i enumerate other users using impackets' **lookupsid**.

 ![enum_users]({{<static "/heist/enum_users.png">}})

 ## Winrm enumeration

-Since we also have winrm,using evil-winrm i try and see which user and credentials work, after a few tries im able to authenticate as **chase : Q4)sJu\Y8qz*A3?d** .
+Since we also have winrm,using evil-winrm i try and see which user and credential work, after a few tries im able to authenticate as **chase : Q4)sJu\Y8qz*A3?d** .

 Poking around i see two interesting files in the Desktop directory **todo.txt** and **user.txt**.